gregott91/go-covidtracker/README.md

 Once the EXE has been build, you must pass it a single command line argument, containing the file path where the data should be saved.
 For example:

-From the top level of the directory, run the following commands:
+From the directory containing the EXE, run the following command:

 ```
 .\covidtracker.exe "C:\data.json"